You want to cook brisket at 225 F but it has stopped cooking called the brisket stall and the internal temperature has halted at 165 F.

 However, this also means that it may take more than seven hours for the brisket stall to stop.
 The brisket is then wrapped in foil overnight to soften its bark.

-5. Start early and rest:
+5. Start early and rest

-Brisket stall may be unavoidable, but missing out on dinner is not.
+A brisket stall may be unavoidable, but missing out on dinner is not.
 You should always start early when you plan to smoke a brisket.

-Even if the time for smoked brisket stall is a lot, you don’t lose dinner plans.
+Even if the time for a brisket stall is a lot, you don’t lose dinner plans.
 And in case you finish earlier, you can always rest the brisket to make it less crunchy and tough.

 Many people follow this overnight brisket method, also called the low and slow method, to avoid waiting for the stall to end and for a thoroughly cooked brisket.